alco/blog/posts/2013-07-22-Rust-lambdas.md

 ## Comparison with C++11 and Objective-C

-Let's take a brief look at how closures are implemented in C-based languages and how the compare to Rust.
+Let's take a brief look at how closures are implemented in C-based languages and how they compare to Rust.

 ### Lambda expressions in C++11